magento/devdocs/src/cloud/docker/docker-quick-reference.md

 ## Docker Compose

 Docker Compose is a tool for defining and running multi-container Docker applications.
-The following table lists the Docker Compose commands for building, deploying, and operating {{site.data.var.mcd-prod}}.
+The following table lists the `docker-compose` commands for building, deploying, and operating {{site.data.var.mcd-prod}}.
 You can also use [Magento Cloud Docker CLI](#magento-cloud-docker-cli) commands to complete Docker Compose tasks.

 Action | Command
 :----- | :------